|The Houston Riots and

 regardless the length of their stay.

-Chief of Police Clarence Brock, whose 159-man force (two blacks) already had a miserable reputation of brutality and other forms
+Chief of Police Clarence Brock, whose 159-man force (two blacks) already had a miserable reputation of brutality and other

-white citizens alike.
+police and white citizens alike.

 Gradually, the soldiers began to routinely disobey the Jim Crow laws, especially when it came to public transport and the